oznogon/gattaibushido-public/rules/05_coach.md

 **Playtest Notes:** These require a lot of extended testing.
 This is a completely new take on the prior Rumble mechanic, and as such most of these have not even seen lab testing.
 They don't have cool monster-y names yet, either.
 Bear with me, it's a work in progress.

-**Action** Techs always require you to spend a Turn using them, and usually require playing or discarding one or more cards from your BGM's Stash.
+**Action** Techs always require you to spend a Turn using them, and usually require playing or discarding one or more cards from your BGM's Cache.

 **Passive** Techs instead provide constant bonuses that do require actions or turns.

 **Rumble Techs:**

-* **Devastate:** (Action) For every two (2) cards you discard, Pilot Team must discard 1 from their Stashes as they see fit.
+* **Devastate:** (Action) For every two (2) cards you discard, Pilot Team must discard 1 from their Caches as they see fit.
 This cannot force a Pilot to Discard their final card.
-* **Extend Stash:** (Passive) This Tech increases the BGM max Stash by +1 card.
+* **Extend Cache:** (Passive) This Tech increases the BGM max Cache by +1 card.
 Can be taken multiple times.
-* **Power Up:** (Action) Discard X cards, increase your max Stash by +X cards for the *next* Round only.
+* **Power Up:** (Action) Discard X cards, increase your max Cache by +X cards for the *next* Round only.
 * **Tech Name:** (Passive/Active) Template...